resbaztraining/resbaztraining.github.io/_posts/2016-02-10-7-threejs-it-s-all-about-perspective.markdown

 {%highlight javascript%}
 PerspectiveCamera( fov, aspect, near, far )
 {%endhighlight%}
-`fov` is the view angle, `aspect` the aspect ratio, and `near` and `far` set the range of things you can see in the scene.
+`fov` is the vertical field of view angle, `aspect` the aspect ratio, and `near` and `far` set the range of things you can see in the scene.
 This image might help to get a better understanding about what's going on:
 ![https://www3.ntu.edu.sg/home/ehchua/programming/opengl/CG_BasicsTheory.html](https://www3.ntu.edu.sg/home/ehchua/programming/opengl/images/Graphics3D_CameraPerspective.png "camera setup")

 ___